kingzamzon/docs/docs/sdk/authentication/session-sigs/get-pkp-session-sigs.md

 If you want to clear the session key stored in the browser local storage, you can call the [`disconnectWeb3` method](https://js-sdk.litprotocol.com/functions/auth_browser_src.ethConnect.disconnectWeb3.html).

 ## Summary
+This example shows how to enable a session to use a PKP for signing.

 The full code implementation can be found [here](https://github.com/LIT-Protocol/developer-guides-code/tree/master/session-signatures/getPkpSessionSigs).

-After executing the example implementation above, you will have generated session signatures that allow you to request decrypting data that you have satisfied the Access Control Conditions for.